nsaylan/Clarusway-aws-devops/devops/hands-on/nexus/nexus-01-creating-maven-repositories/README.md

 mvn clean deploy.
 ```

+Once you see BUILD SUCCESS, you can see the components in the repository from the UI.
+Check the components inside the snapshot and public repository.

 Open the POM and remove the -SNAPSHOT tag from the version element.

 Run the releases build: